RECORDED MUSIC INDUSTRY OVERVIEW

 Mobile money account usage and credit card ownership are very low, indicating a predominantly cash-based economy, which is a significant challenge for digital music purchases and subscriptions.

-The absence of a collective management organisation for authors, performers, and producers means a significant hurdle for revenue generation for the music industry.
+The absence of functioning collective management organisation for authors, performers, and producers means a significant hurdle for revenue generation for the music industry.
 Moreover, non-adherence to neighbouring rights international treaties could complicate international collaborations and cross-border royalty collections.

 Opportunities